Shalaby00/final_project/README.md

 Although I have touched on the class-object system I've used, I'll elaborate further on how this system is used for the purpose of data abstraction.

+Below is an example of this system at use.
+This function is used to select an aircraft.
+When the selection is made, the player is assigned to a plane (under this system, each plane is an object):

 ```
 def choose_plane():
     # promts for user imput, repromts when the choice in invalid.
 If the choice is succesful, the player is assigned a plane.